 There might be some users who only shop when you offer them discounts and coupons.
 You can detect them by looking at their behavior and see that they never purchased anything at full price but purchased once or several times when they have coupons or discounts.

-By targeting this segment, you can reach them without having a discount for all users.
+While targeting this segment, it is a good idea to offer some discounts even when you do not have a general campaign available for all users.
 You can send this segment push notifications for coupons and award them to engage them.

 Video User Segment

 Some people engage with an app for a TV show to discuss the show, search for the cast, etc. while the actual show is going on.
 You can determine this group by looking at the time they are interacting with the app or the time they are interacting with a particular piece of content.